w3f/polkadot-wiki/docs/learn-governance.md

 | Council (Majority agreement) |                Simple Majority                 |

 Also, we need the following information and apply one of the formulas listed below to calculate the voting result.
-For example, let's use the public proposal as an example, so `Super-Majority Approve` formula will be applied.
-There is no strict quorum, but super-majority required increases as turnout lowers.
+For example, let's use the public proposal as an example, so the `Super-Majority Approve` formula will be applied.
+There is no strict quorum, but the super-majority required increases as turnout lowers.

 ```
 approve - the number of aye votes